-Entek investigated existing paints and applied coatings to determine if lead was present in these materials.
-The materials detailed in the following list were all found to contain more than 5,000 parts per million (ppm) lead and are classified as lead-based paint (LBP).
+Entek investigated existing paints, applied coatings, and glazed ceramic wall tiles in an effort to determine if lead was present in these materials.
+The materials detailed in the following list were all found or assumed to contain more than 5,000 parts per million (ppm) lead and are classified as lead-based paint (LBP).
 If more than 100 square feet of these materials are impacted by a "trigger task", prior notification to Cal/OSHA will be required.